AplaProject/apla-docs-en/introduction/templates2.rst

 MenuGroup(Title, Body, Icon)
 ==============================
-This function forms a nested submenu in a menu and returns the **menugroup** element.
+Forms a nested submenu in the menu and returns the **menugroup** element.
+The *name* parameter will also return the value of *Title* before replacement with language resources.

 * *Title* - menu item name.
 * *Body* - child elements in submenu;